cPanel - Files - Backup Wizard

-The Backup Wizard interface allows you to back up all or part of your website, or to restore it from the most recent backup file
+The Backup Wizard function allows you to back up all or part of your website, or to restore it from the most recent backup file

 You can choose to create a full backup file or a partial backup file.

-You must compress the backup file prior to restoration.
+You need to compress the backup file prior to restoration.

-After you decompress the backup file, you can upload and restore individual portions of your website that the full backup file contains.
+After decompressing the backup file, you can upload and restore individual sections of your site that the full backup file contains.